 This Virginia House Is Among The Most Haunted Places In The Nation

 Virginia boasts many haunted attractions, many of which have an extensive and often troubling history.
 For a prime example of this, look no further than Williamsburg’s Peyton Randolph House.
-Largely considered to be the most haunted house in all of America, this seemingly beautiful historical site is not for the faint of heart.
+Largely considered to be the most haunted house in Virginia (if not in all of America), this seemingly beautiful historical site is not for the faint of heart.
 Here’s more on this iconic location in Virginia: